 The illustrative basis of our study must now be broadened.
-In the previous five chapters, precision was our primary objective, and so our examples were taken from the fields of mathematics and physics, Still the occurrence of insight is not restricted to the minds of mathematicians, when doing mathematics, and to the minds of physicists, when engaged in that department of science, On the contrary, one meets intelligence in every walk of life.
-There are intelligent farmers and craftsmen, intelligent employers and workers, intelligent technicians and mechanics, intelligent doctors and lawyers, intelligent politicians and diplomats.
-There is intelligence in industry and commerce. in finance and taxation, in journalism and public relations.
-There is intelligence in the home and in friendship, in conversation and in sport, in the arts and in entertainment, In every case, the man or woman of intelligence is marked by a greater readiness in catching on, in getting the point, in seeing the issue, in grasping implications, in acquiring know-how.
-In their speech and action the same characteristics can be discerned, as were set forth in describing the act that released Archimedes' "Eureka".
-For insight is ever the same, and even its most modest achievements are rendered conspicuous by the contrasting, if reassuring, occurrence of examples of obtuseness and stupidity.
+In the previous five chapters, precision was our primary objective, and so our examples were taken from the fields of mathematics and physics.
+Still the occurrence of insight is not restricted to the minds of mathematicians, when doing mathematics, and to the minds of physicists, when engaged in that depart-On the contrary, one meets intelligence in every walk of ment of science.
+There are intelligent farmers and craftsmen, intelligent employers and workers, intelligent technicians and mechanics, intelligent doctors and lawyers., intelligent politicians and diplomats.
+There is intelligence in industry and commerce, in finance and taxation, in journalism and public relations. is intelligence in the home and in friendship, in conversation and in sport, in the arts and in entertainment.
+In every case the man or woman of intelligence is marked by a greater readiness in catching on, in getting the point, in seeing the issue, in grasping implications, in acquiring know-how. their speech and action the same characteristics can be discerned, as were set forth in describing the act that released Archimedes' Eureka.
+For insight is ever the same, and even its most modest achievements are randered conspicuous by the contrasting, if reassuring, occurrence of examples of obtuseness and stupidity.

-She present chapters fally into three sain sections.
+The present chapter falls into three main sections.
 In the first the parallel between empirical science and common sense is examined.
 In the second and third, attention is drawn to fundamental differences.
-While empirical science seeks the relations of things to one another, common sense is content to know the relations of things to as.
-Despite its/deceptive simplicity, this undertaking is ambiguous.
+Thile empirical science seeks the relations of things to one another, common sense is content to know the relations of things to us.
+Despite its deceptive simplicity, this undertaking is ambiguous.
 Not only is the development of common sense a change in us, but also common sense is practical and devotes itself to changing the things related to us.
-While empirical science cydeavors to grasp the relations between the fixed natures of things, common sense seeks to relate two variables and, by that very effort, brings about their variation.
-Accordingly, the second section of this chapter examines the subjective aspect of common sense, and the third section turns to the effects of common sense practicality.
+While empirical science endeavours to grasp the relations between the fixed natures of things, common sense seeks to relate two variables and, by that very effort, brings about their variation.
+Accordingly, the second main section of this chapter examines the subjective aspect of common sense, and the third section turns to the effects of common sense practicality.

-Common Sense as Intellectual
+1. Common Sonse as Intellectual.

 The light and drive of intelligent inquiry unfolds methodically in mathematics and empirical science.
 In the human child it is a secret wonder that, once the mystery of language has been unravelled, rushes forth in a cascade of questions.
-Far too soon, the questions get out of hand, and weary adults are driven to ever more frequent use of the blanket, "My dear, you cannot understand that yet".
-The child would understand everything at once.
-It does not suspect that there is a strategy in the accumulation of insights, that the answers to many questions depend on answers to still other questions, that, often enough, advertence to these other questions arises only from the insight that to meet interesting questions one has to begin from quite uninteresting ones.
+Far too soon, the questions get out of hand, and weary adults are driven to ever more frequent use of the blanket answer, "My dear, you cannot understand that yet".
+The bhild would understand everything It does not suspect that there is a strategy in the accumulation of at once. insights, that the answers to many questions depend on answers to still other questions, that, often enough, advertence to these other questions arises only from the insight that to meet interesting questions one has to begin from quite uninteresting ones.
 There is, then, common to all men, the very spirit of inquiry that constitutes the scientific attitude.
-But in its native state it is untutored.
-Our intellectual careers begin to bud in the incessant "What?" and "Why?" of childhood.
+But in its native state it Our intellectual careers begin to bud in the incessant "What?" is untutored. and "Why?" of chilchood.
 They flower only if we are willing, or constrained, to learn how to learn.
-They bring forth fruit only after the discovery that, if we really would master the answers, we somehow have to find them out ourselves.
+They bring forth fruit only after the discovery that, if we really would master the answers, we somehow have to find them out for ourselves.